PupoSDC/POC-next-ssr-media-queries/README.md

 From a pure React point of view, `Fresnel` breaks one of the ground rules of React where elements that are not intended to be part of the DOM should not get rendered. `Fresnel` does this so that feature complete HTML is delivered.
 This makes perfect sense for static websites where it's feasible to deliver a product that does not require JS to execute.
-This is however the type of product `Hublo` is delivering.
+This is however not the type of product `Hublo` is delivering.

 `useMediaQuery` on the other hand provides a much more kosher `react` API, that, since it's JS based, is more future proof.
 In fact, The logic done on implementation 5, could be abstracted away into a custom Hook that delivers the same functionality in a similar fashion.

 `Fresnel` is a valid option if we are not performing any complex server side rendering with most of our data fetching queries being done on the client.
-IT however locks us out of more complex implementations in the future and should not be chosen pur app is more of `PWA` than a `blog`.
+It however locks us out of more complex implementations in the future and should not be chosen pur app is more of `PWA` than a `blog`.